Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Acknowledgements

+The authors thank Ammar Hakim, Manaure Francisquez, and Igor Kaganovich for their helpful discussions culminating in the ideas presented here.
+This work was supported by Princeton University and the U.S. Department of Energy under contract number DE-AC02-09CH11466.
+The United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
+W.S. was supported by a grant from the Simons Foundation/SFARI (560651, AB) and DoE Grant No. DE-AC02-09CH11466.

+The code and data used to generate the figures in this publication are stored on a private GitHub repository.
+The source code is available upon request and consultation with the authors.

-Collisions play a crucial role in governing particle and energy transport in plasmas confined in a magnetic mirror trap.
-Modern gyrokinetic codes are used to model transport in magnetic mirrors, but some of these codes utilize approximate model collision operators.
+Collisions are crucial in governing particle and energy transport in plasmas confined in a magnetic mirror trap.
+Modern gyrokinetic codes model transport in magnetic mirrors, but some utilize approximate model collision operators.
 This study focuses on a Pastukhov-style method of images calculation of particle and energy confinement times using a Lenard-Bernstein model collision operator.
-Prior work on parallel particle and energy balances used a different Fokker-Planck plasma collision operator and the method needs to be extended in non-trivial ways to study the Lenard-Bernstein operator.
+Prior work on parallel particle and energy balances used a different Fokker-Planck plasma collision operator.
+The method must be extended in non-trivial ways to study the Lenard-Bernstein operator.
 To assess the effectiveness of our approach, we compare our results with a modern finite element solver.
 Our findings reveal that the particle confinement time scales like $a \exp(a^2)$ using the Lenard-Bernstein operator, in contrast to the more accurate scaling that the Coulomb collision operator would yield $a^2 \exp(a^2)$, where $a^2$ is approximately proportional to the ambipolar potential.
-We propose that codes modeling collisional losses in a magnetic mirrors utilizing the Lenard-Bernstein or Dougherty collision operator scale their collision frequency of any electrostatically confined species.
-This study illuminates the intricate role the collision operator plays in the Pastukhov-style method of images calculation of collisional confinement.
+We propose that codes solving for collisional losses in magnetic mirrors utilizing the Lenard-Bernstein or Dougherty collision operator scale their collision frequency of any electrostatically confined species.
+This study illuminates the collision operator's intricate role in the Pastukhov-style method of images calculation of collisional confinement.